 Make it a Low-Carb Meal:

-For a low-carb St. Patrick’s Day dinner, this corned beef cooked in the crockpot would taste great with Pureed Cauliflower, Colcannon with Bacon, Roasted Cabbage with Lemon, Turnip Gratin with Bacon, or Roasted Turnips if you don’t want to cook the cabbage and carrots in the slow cooker.
+Corned beef cooked in the crockpot would taste great with any of these low-carb side dishes if you don’t want to cook cabbage and carrots in the slow cooker:

 Slow Cooker Corned Beef close-up photo of corned beef on plate with vegetables